Kremlin says it wants apology from Fox News over Putin comments

 "First of all, he says he didn't do it.
 Many people say it wasn't him.
 So who knows who did it?"
 Trump said.

-(Reporting by Maria Tsvetkova/Andrew Osborn; Editing by Ralph Boulton)
+(Reporting by Maria Tsvetkova/Andrew Osborn; Editing by Ralph Boulton and Alan Crosby)